Indicted Ald. Carrie Austin gets head start on political retirement

 “On military duty this week and next,” Conway wrote in a text message to the Sun-Times.

-Part of the old 34th Ward will be inherited by Ald.
-Anthony Beale (9th), who has been reelected.
+Part of the old 34th Ward will be inherited by 9th Ward Ald.
+Anthony Beale, who has been reelected.
 But most of Austin’s old turf will be shifted to the 21st Ward, whose alderperson will be determined by a runoff for the seat being vacated by Ald.
 Howard Brookins.

 Austin has pleaded not guilty to charges that she took home improvement bribes — including new kitchen cabinets and granite countertops — from a developer seeking her help in navigating a project through the City Hall bureaucracy.
 She is also accused of lying to FBI agents who sought to question her about the perks.